RubenChirino/myNFT/README.md

 # Run the migrations & create the seeders data (create the database tables with faker data)
 php artisan migrate:refresh --seed

+# Generate a new encryption key
+php artisan key:generate
 ```